 Tensions boiled over when Congress proposed raising their own salaries by 41 percent in early 1970—but only offered postal employees a 5.4 percent raise.
 Furious letter carriers in New York called a meeting of the local branch of the National Association of Letter Carriers union on March 17, 1970 to demand a strike.

 But the union refused to strike.
 Union leaders agreed there were legitimate problems, but pointed out that it was illegal for federal workers to strike.
 (It still is.)
 Members took a vote.
 It was close—1,555 for a strike, 1,055 against.
 However, a group of pro-strike workers led by Vincent Sombrotto defied their union and decided to stop work the next morning.

-This “wildcat” strike—one that goes against the wishes of the union—meant that Sombrotto and his colleagues lacked official support for their actions.
+This “wildcat” strike—one that goes against the wishes of the union leadership—meant that Sombrotto and his colleagues lacked official support for their actions.
 But they had many supporters elsewhere: other discontented letter carriers from coast to coast.

 As letter carriers took to the streets of Manhattan and stopped delivering mail, others joined in.
 Thirty other cities’ workers walked out, too, and soon at least 150,000 letter carriers—over 200,000, by other counts, often members of other unions—walked off the job.

 It was the largest ever walkout of federal employees, and its effects immediately rippled through the nation.
 At the time, notes the National Postal Museum, letter carriers handled 270 million pieces of mail a day.
 With no one to deliver them, documents critical to government, finance and other industries sat unprocessed in Postal Department handling facilities.